 It’s gift-giving season and if you’re having trouble buying for people on your list, consider these travel items.
 We went straight to the source and asked our Alumni Ambassadors: What do you wish you had packed?
 What are the best travel gifts?

-So, if you know someone who is going abroad next year, planning a trip, loves travel, or could use a push to get that passport renewed, check out our 2015 best gifts for travelers:
+So, if you know someone who is going abroad next year, planning a trip, loves travel, or could use a push to get that passport renewed, check out our best gifts for travelers in 2016:

 1. A good travel pillow